-Ralph Bartel holds an aggregate of 12,755,374 shares of our common stock, representing approximately 78% of the outstanding shares as of April 25, 2005.
-He has indicated that he intends to vote in favor of all of the director nominees and in favor of the ratification of the appointment of KPMG LLP.
+Ralph Bartel holds an aggregate of 12,628,470 shares of our common stock, representing approximately 80% of the outstanding shares as of April 21, 2006.
+He has indicated that he intends to vote in favor of all of the director nominees.